fahimfss/RL/ProjectNavigationMain/REPORT.md

 - Then, an agent object is created which is responsible for selecting an action based on the current state.
 In Deep Q-Learning, the agent uses a Deep Neural Network for action selection.
 The DNN predicts the Q values for all actions, given a state and usually, the action with the highest Q value is selected.
 In this project, the agent codes are written in the Agent class [(agent.py)](https://github.com/fahimfss/RL/blob/master/ProjectNavigationMain/agent.py) and the DNN codes are written in the DuelingQNetwork class [(model.py)](https://github.com/fahimfss/RL/blob/master/ProjectNavigationMain/model.py)
 - The agent picks an action based on the current state provided by the environment.
 Based on the action, the environment provides next-state, reward, and done values.
 This process is repeated for a very long time.
 - To choose better actions, the agent needs to learn by using the values provided by the environment.
 Instead of learning directly from the environment outputs (called **experience**), the agent stores those experiences in a buffer called the replay buffer and samples experiences from the buffer regularly for the learning purpose.
 Using a buffer has benefits like unbiased sampling (which would not be possible if the agent used experiences directly) and a single experience can be used multiple times.
 The agent uses an object of the class PrioritizedExperienceBuffer [(experience_replay.py)](https://github.com/fahimfss/RL/blob/master/ProjectNavigationMain/experience_replay.py) for storing experiences.
-- For learning, the agent takes some sample experiences from the replay buffer.
-Then calculates the target q values using those samples.
-To calculate the target q values, the agent uses the immediate reward, which the sample experience contains and the next-state values.
-Amazingly, the next-state value is calculated using a similar DNN, which chooses the action.
-The more the agent trains, the values predicted by the neural networks get better.
-For that, the training also improves because now the agent is using better prediction for training.
+- For learning, the agent picks sample experiences from the replay buffer.
+Then calculates the target Q values using those samples.
+To calculate the target Q values, the agent uses the immediate reward, which sample experiences contains and the next-state values.
+Amazingly, the next-state values are calculated using a DNN, similar to the DNN which chooses the action.
+The more the agent trains, the values predicted by the DNNs get better.
+For that, the training also improves because now the agent is using better predictions for training.
-- After reaching training to a certain level (in this environment, when the average reward reaches the value 14 for the last 100 episodes), the training is concluded.
+- After the training reaches a certain level (in this environment, when the mean reward reaches the value 14 for the last 100 episodes), the training is finished.

 #### Hyperparameters
 **dqn() ([navigation_sovler.py](https://github.com/fahimfss/RL/blob/master/ProjectNavigationMain/navigation_sovler.py)):** state_size=37, action_size=4, n_episodes=2000, max_t=500, eps_start=1.0, eps_end=0.01, eps_decay=0.995